Prof Kirsty Le Doare

 Clinical Research Fellow

-Dr. Kostas Karampatsas
+Dr Kostas Karampatsas

 Kostas is a senior paediatric trainee, working clinically at St George’s Hospital, London.
 Kostas graduated from Aristotle University of Thessaloniki in 2007 and finished his MA in Anthropology of Body and Health at Goldsmiths College, University of London in 2010.
 Currently, Kostas is a Clinical Research Fellow working with the Paediatric Infectious Diseases Research Group in St. George’s University of London on projects around maternal immunisation.
 He is particularly interested in exploring the potential of maternal immunization as a feasible and accessible strategy to improve global health.